 Sally joined the Mountadam Vineyards team January 2015 and is currently studying Viticulture.
 She works in the cellar and carries out all technical vineyard tasks.

-Caitlin joined the Mountadam Vineyards team December 2019.
-After completing a Bachelor of Viticulture and Oenology at the University of Adelaide in 2016.
+Caitlin joined the Mountadam Vineyards team in December 2019.
+Caitlin completed a Bachelor of Viticulture and Oenology at the University of Adelaide in 2016.
 She completed vintages at Leeuwin Estate Margaret River, Sidewood Estate Adelaide Hills, Killian Hunn Baden, Germany and was recently Assistant Winemaker at Hardys Tintara McLaren Vale.

 Lloyd has been a member of the Mountadam Vineyards team since it was established by David Wynn in the late 1960’s.
 2020 marks his 48th Vintage.
 Both living and working at Mountadam, Lloyd is the holder of a wealth of knowledge about the property and is happy to share his experience with anyone.